“Switzerland would be a mighty big place if it were ironed flat.” ~ Mark Twain.

 If you highly value your time when travelling like I do, you may prefer to spend more on the fastest transport options, like high-speed rail in order to have more time to exploring at your destination.
 Personally I just factor in the higher costs of transport as a necessary expense of the trip.
-This is where purchasing the Swiss Half Fare Card will come in handy as I’ve discussed earlier.
+This is where purchasing the Swiss Half Fare Card or a Swiss Travel Pass will come in handy as I’ve discussed earlier.

 Eating out costs in Switzerland

 When eating out, I found the cost of food to be roughly the same (maybe only a little more) than what I would spend back home if I were to go out in the Sydney CBD.
-Again, I just factored this into the cost of visiting Switzerland and it wasn’t a shock or something that negatively impacted my trip as I was prepared for it.
+Again, I just factored this into the cost of visiting Switzerland.

 What is Switzerland famous for?

 The Swiss Alps are some of the highest mountain ranges in Europe, their irregular shapes becoming icons for many Swiss brands.
 Expect to see loads of mountains, admire glistening lakes, eat tonnes of chocolate and breathe in crisp alpine air during your stay.
 Fondue is a popular cheesy treat for tourists, although I personally prefer the chocolate and fruit version!

 The Swiss Army is also known as one of the best in the world, despite Switzerland remaining a neutral country in conflicts.
 Maybe it’s because anyone who is anyone has a Swiss bank account and the powers that be don’t want to destabilise the country!

 What are the best souvenirs to buy in Switzerland?